Officer Candidate joins Guard for benefits, finds greater purpose through service

 |Downloads:

-This work, Officer Candidate joins Guard for benefits, finds greater purpose through service [Image 2 of 2], by SPC Ryan Dunn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Officer Candidate joins Guard for benefits, finds greater purpose through service, by SPC Ryan Dunn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT